patrickboateng/geolysis/README.md

 ## What is geolysis?

 `geolysis` is an open-source software for geotechnical analysis and modeling.
-It provides features such as `soil classifications` (based on the USCS and AASHTO classification standards), `estimating soil bearing capacity` using SPT N-value, and `estimating of soil engineering parameters` such as `Soil Unit Weight` (moist, saturated, and submerged), `Compression index`, `soil internal angle of friction`, and `undrained shear strength of soil`.
+It provides features such as `soil classifications` (based on the USCS and AASHTO classification standards), `estimating soil bearing capacity` using SPT N-value, and `estimating of soil engineering parameters` such as `Soil Unit Weight` (moist, saturated, and submerged), `compression index`, `soil internal angle of friction`, and `undrained shear strength of soil`.

 **Features to include in upcoming versions:**

 - Settlement analysis
 - Discrete element method (DEM)

 The motivation behind `geolysis` is to provide free software to assist geotechnical engineers in their day-to-day work and to expose civil engineering students (especially geotechnical students) to tools that can make them industry-ready geotechnical engineers right from college.

 ## Installation